adur1990/Pass-for-macOS/.github/ISSUE_TEMPLATE/bug-report.md

 ## Desktop (please complete the following information)
  - macOS version:
  - Safari version:
- - Passafari version:
+ - Pass for macOS version:
- - How was Passafari installed (Github release, built self, ...):
+ - How was Pass for macOS installed (Github release, built self, ...):

 ## Additional information
 Add any other information about the problem here.